 Where’s the challenge

-Most often it is in identifying, understanding and harnessing the human power for the benefit of business AND people.
+The challenge in my work is in identifying, understanding and harnessing the human power for the benefit of business AND people.
 There is some misunderstanding that these cannot co-exist, or that you need humans with superpowers in order to have that.
 Not so.

 Initial recruitment is of course important, but as your business grows, morphs and evolves, you won’t always know which skills you will need from your people in the future.
 More critically, you don’t actually even know what all your staff could do for you.
 And this is where some businesses get ‘clever’ by getting rid of 10 developers and hiring 5 experienced sales managers instead.
 It can work, sometimes, but it’s rather short-sighted and please don’t be mistaken to think that’s your only option.

 I believe that people are capable of so much more than their degree or education or CV says they are.
-You know even today I have 4 different versions of a CV because with the 16 years of accumulated work experience and all the different things I am interested in, passionate about, and good at, I am not, and can never be, just one set of skills.
+You know even today I have 4 different versions of a CV because with all the years of cross-industry work experience and all the different things I am interested in, passionate about, and good at, I am not, and can never be, just one set of skills.

 Where to start